millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 - ``np.arange(start, stop, step)`` works just like ``range()``, but it creates an array with all the values
 - ``np.linspace(start, stop, num)`` creates an array from start to end (inclusive) of evenly spaced numbers (specified by ``num``)

-NumPy also has a set of functions that you access with ``numpy.lingalg``.
+NumPy also has a set of functions that you access with ``numpy.linalg``.
 It includes things like matrix multiplication, eigenvalues, the transpose of a matrix, and lots of other useful functions.
 Again, these are good to know about, but you don't need to know all the details yet.